-So as I’m sure you probably already know, social media is something that almost 2.1 billion people around the world are apart of.
-The average person checks their social media accounts around 17 times per day and browses the platforms for around 2 hours.
+So as I’m sure you already know, social media is something that almost 2.1 billion people around the world are apart of.
+The average person checks their social media accounts 17 times per day and browses the platforms for around 2 hours.
 But what’s really alarming, is that the average teenager spends 9 hours per day on the internet.
-It is an incredibly huge part of today’s society and sadly it is doing a lot more harm than it should.
+It is an incredibly huge part of today’s society, and sadly it is doing a lot more harm than it should…

-The following days after the event were filled with twisted articles in the local newspaper, Facebook posts about the episode, and heartless, insensitive comments from people who had absolutely no idea about the issue.
-I was kicked in the face when I was already down, I was told things that I already believed and I had my heart even more hurt than it already was.
-Majority of the posts were taken down, although there are still some ignorant people that refuse to remove their comments or come to some sort of an agreement.
+So to start with, an incident occurred this week involving one of my pets (yes, a pet).
+The days following the event were filled with twisted articles in the local newspaper, Facebook posts about what occurred, and heartless, insensitive comments from people who had absolutely no idea about the issue.
+I was kicked in the face when I was already down, I was told things that I already believed, and I had my heart even more hurt than it already was.

-What really bothers me, is the complete and utter disrespect people throw around when they are hidden behind a screen.
-Social media has turned into something that people use as a method to express their feelings, educate the public and talk about relevant topics (and sometimes not so relevant).
+Without going into detail about the incident, what really bothers me is the complete and utter disrespect people throw around when they are hidden behind a screen.
+Social media has turned into something that people use as a method to express their feelings, educate the public and talk about relevant topics (and sometimes not so relevant)…

 People are bullied, people are preyed on and people are spoken about in awful and malicious ways.
-Trolls get protection from a screen and have the opportunity to write whatever they desire without it being a real problem for them.
-They can be as self righteous, demonizing, hypocritical and complacent as they please.
-Other people’s feelings are never put into the picture; which is something that hurts far more than it helps.
+Fake news travels 7X faster than real news.
+Trolls get protection from a screen and have the opportunity to write whatever they desire without having to deal with the consequences.
+People can be as self-righteous, demonizing, hypocritical and as complacent as they please.

-This is why children grow up to become a bully, a troll and an unkind, insensitive person.
-Think about your actions before you make comments, think about the impact on your children and the impact on the person you are writing about, because I can tell you, it doesn’t feel good.
+This is why children grow up to become a bully, a troll and an unkind, insensitive human being.
+Think about your actions before you write comments; think about the impact on your children, and the impact on the human on the other side of the screen.

-Todays society is so dependant on media.
-Including my life and this blog… Travel for Difference would not do as well as it has if it weren’t for social platforms.
-The disadvantage of social media is that everything that the world thinks is “important” is thrown in our face through one way or another, and in the matter of minutes.
-More and more around the globe are on the internet, and there are more and more people who think their voice is more superior than yours.
+Today’s society is so dependant on the internet, but the disadvantage of social media is that everything that the world thinks is “important” is thrown in our face through one way or another.
+In a matter of minutes, news can reach millions of eyes.
+As time goes on, there are more and more people online who think their voice is more superior than yours.

-You may think I’m a hypocrite considering a lot of my life is now dependant on social media, and yes I do spend a lot of time on it… But my blog and I are here to show you that education does not have to be negative or hurtful by any means.
+You may think I’m a hypocrite considering a lot of my life is now dependant on social media, and yes I do spend a lot of time on it… But my blog and I are here to show you that education does not have to be negative or filled with toxicity.

-Your opinion does not need to be a personal attack and it certainly does not need to upset anyone in any way.
+Your opinion does not need to be a personal attack and it certainly does not need to cause further division to an already divisive society.
 If it does, you and I are clearly doing something wrong.
-There is no need to be a bully, an insensitive troll or a down right terrible person.
-There is never an excuse to be hurtful to someone, especially when they are already hurting.
+There is no need to be a bully, an insensitive troll, or a downright terrible person.
+There is never an excuse to be hurtful to someone, especially when you know they are already hurting.

 If your answer is no… I encourage you to question your intentions.

 I am so proud of all the people who are kind and empowering to others on the internet.
-It should be a place to express your views in a way that helps others, to share your story and to keep in touch with people you physically can’t see.
-It is such an amazing part of todays society, so lets make it positive!
+It should be a place to express your views in a way that helps others.
+A place to share your story and to keep in touch with people you physically can’t see.
+It is such an amazing part of today’s society, so let’s make it positive!

-Encourage others to be kind, to be a good person and to show their children, their families and friends that being a role model is accepting when you’re wrong, when you’ve hurt and when you know it’s time to stop.
+Encourage others to be kind, to be a good person, and to show their children, their families and their friends that being a role model is accepting when you’re wrong, when you’ve hurt, and when you know it’s time to change.